sonusainier/ControlFloorAgent/README.md

 ## Patents

-Conceptually it is based on WebDriverAgent by Facebook, so their original patent grant should apply. [patent grant](PATENTS).
+Conceptually it is based on WebDriverAgent by Facebook, so their original [patent grant](PATENTS) applies.

 ## Third Party Sources